-If you have two or more trades or businesses, you can combine your QBI, W-2 wages, and the basis of qualified property for each of them to apply the W-2 wage and qualified property limitations.
-This isn’t required, but it’s allowed.
+If you have two or more businesses, you can combine the QBI, W-2 wages, and basis of qualified property for each of them.
+Then, you apply the W-2 wage and qualified property limitations.
+You aren’t required to combine – or aggregate – your businesses, but it’s allowed.

-3. Apply the W-2 wages and qualified property limitation.
+Step 3.
+Apply the W-2 wages and qualified property limitation

-First, you have to know how much the company paid in W-2 wages and how much qualified property you have.
-These will limit your deductible amount.
+First, know how much the company paid in W-2 wages and how much qualified property it has.

-Total entity W-2 wages are subject to tax withholding, elective deferrals, and deferred compensation.
+W-2 wages are total W-2 wages the company paid to employees that are subject to tax withholding, elective deferrals, and deferred compensation.

 Qualified property is tangible property – personal or real – that’s subject to depreciation.
 Land isn’t qualified property.

-Your QBI is either limited to the lesser of:
+Your QBI is limited to whichever of these options is the least:

 - 20% of your QBI

-2. 50% of the company’s W-2 wages with respect to the trade or business OR the sum of 25% of the W-2 wages plus 2.5% of the unadjusted basis of all qualified property.
-You can choose whichever of these wage tests gives you a greater deduction.
+- 50% of the company’s W-2 wages OR the sum of 25% of the W-2 wages plus 2.5% of the unadjusted basis of all qualified property.
+You can choose whichever of these two wage tests gives you a greater deduction.

-And, if the net amount of your combined QBI during the tax year is a loss, you have to carry it into the next tax year as a loss.
+You’ve successfully calculated your deduction amount!
+If the net amount of your combined QBI during the tax year is a loss, you carry the loss forward into the next tax year.

-Mary is married and has a manufacturing business which generates $100,000 of QBI.
+Mary is married.
+Her filing status is married filing jointly.
+She owns a manufacturing business that generates $100,000 of QBI.

-Mary chooses the greater deduction.
-Her QBI deduction is $15,000.
+Mary chooses the greater deduction, so her total QBI deduction amount is $15,000.